Shark anatomy: Teeth

 Shark teeth are strong and made of enamel.
 Many sharks have 3 rows of teeth.
 These teeth are embedded in the gums, not the jaw.
 Sharks are born with teeth that are constantly being replaced.
 Teeth are replaced every two weeks, approximately.
 The shape of the teeth determine the diet of the shark.
-For instance, a shark with flat teeth are used for crushing shellfish, pointed teeth are used for gripping fish, while the notoriously sharp teeth with jagged edge are used for large prey.
+For instance, a shark with flat teeth are used for crushing shellfish, pointed teeth are used for gripping fish, while the notoriously sharp teeth with jagged edges are used for large prey.

-Internal Organs
+Internal organs

 The liver is a large and oily organ that comprises 25% of the total body weight of the shark.
 The two purposes of this organ in the shark are to store energy and oil.
 The liver is a hydrostatic organ.
 This organ helps with buoyancy since the liver stores oils, decreasing the density of the shark's body.
 The shark liver is also full of an oily-like substance called shark liver oil that helps the sharks be more buoyant and acts as an energy storer, where it can be utilized when needed.
 The shark's liver also helps with filtrating the blood and waste while also acting as a storage region for vitamins which is incredibly important; especially if the shark goes a long time without eating or if the shark has extreme amounts of urea within the system, the liver helps with both of these scenarios.
 Sharks also have osmoregulation which permits the shark to have high concentrations and amounts of urea which allows them to not become dehydrated from living in seawater as opposed to freshwater.
 The shark kidney excretes urea that is needed for the shark to have in its system so the shark does not become dehydrated from living in seawater.
-Sharks hearts have two chambers and the way the heart pumps.
+Sharks hearts have two chambers.
 The shark heart's main importance is providing oxygenated blood to the entire body while filtering out the deoxygenated blood.
 A shark's spleen is also incredibly important because it is where red blood cells (RBC's) are derived and is also where the immune system functions to fight off pathogens.